 TBD

 Just as people trained in CPR help save thousands of lives each year, people trained in QPR learn how to recognize the warning signs of a suicide crisis and how to question, persuade, and refer someone for help.
-As members of the ISU community, you are often the first individuals to notice signs and symptoms of suicide in a colleague, student, resident, coworker, friend, or loved one.
-This uniquely positions you as the first line of defense to assist someone in getting help and, therefore, saving a life.
-Participants will receive electronic access to helpful materials and receive a certificate from the QPR Institute upon completion.
+As members of the ISU community, faculty and staff are often the first to notice signs and symptoms of suicide in a colleague, student, resident, coworker, friend, or loved one.
+This positions you as the first line of defense to assist someone in getting help and therefore, getting life-saving help.
+Participants will receive electronic resources and receive a certificate from the QPR Institute upon completion.
+Registration required.

 Synchronous Session: